-Bacon Wrapped Green Beans are the most PERFECT quick and easy stove-top side dish.
+Bacon-Wrapped Green Beans are the most PERFECT quick and easy stove-top side dish.
 Leave the oven free for the main dish and dessert by making these bundles in a pan!

-Bacon Wrapped Green Bean Bundles
+Tips To Make Bacon-Wrapped Green Bean Bundles

 It’s super easy to make your little bundles.
 You just lay out the rasher of bacon on a cutting board, pick 8-10 beans and then wrap them as tightly as possible (see video).
 Not too tight for the bacon to rip but tight enough so no bean can fall out.

 Yes!
 Believe it or not, they hold their shape really really well.
-I tested this by making them in the morning, storing in the fridge all day and reheating in the evening.
+I tested this by making them in the morning, storing in the fridge all day, and reheating in the evening.